ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The check in step 2 is for detecting duplicates and minimizing processing and storage by the server.
-As on the client, an exact comparison is needed to ensure that attacks involving alternate paths are detected.
+As on the client, an exact comparison is needed to ensure that attacks involving alternate chains are detected.
 Again, at least one optimization is safe and MAY be performed.
-If the certificate path exactly matches an existing certificate path, the server may store the union of the SCTs from the two objects in the first (existing) object.
+If the certificate chain exactly matches an existing certificate chain, the server may store the union of the SCTs from the two objects in the first (existing) object.
 It should do this after completing the validity check on the SCTs.